 We found Boulangerie Bissonnette, a wonderful Patisserie and cheese store recommended by a fellow Looper!
 Delicious bread and pastries were enjoyed!

-Upon returning to the boat, we connected with the folks from Nomadic Spirit and Bella Gatto, and had everyone over for “docktails” on our aft deck.
+Upon returning to the boat, we connected with Janice & Steve/Nomadic Spirit and Jayne & Jonathan/Bella Gatto and their friend Mary Kay, and had everyone over for “docktails” on our aft deck.

 St. Jean had a lovely park along the locks, with gardens, beautiful sculptures, and a piano.
 At the time, we didn’t know that this was a “thing” in Quebec, but after venturing out after dinner, we learned that the locals love to gather and share their talent, and we were happy to listen!
-We spotted pianos in several small towns, and even saw one in Montreal.
+We spotted pianos in several small towns in our Canadian travels, and even saw one in Montreal.

 The park along the Chambly Canal

-The locks on the Chambly Canal and the canal itself are narrow…very narrow.
+The locks on the Chambly Canal and the canal itself are very narrow.
 It’s a beautiful ride, with walking/running/biking trails all along the way.
-The Canals are a spectacle, and they have picnic areas with tables and grills so they can enjoy their lunch and wine (sometimes with a table cloth!), as they love watching a lot of nervous boaters navigating their tiny locks!
+The Canals are a spectacle for the locals, and they have picnic areas with tables and grills so everyone can enjoy their lunch and wine (sometimes with a table cloth!).
+They clearly love watching a bunch of nervous boaters navigating their boats through the tiny locks!

 Happy picnickers along the canal!